Download Our Free E-book

-In our business, we talk to a lot of buyers of security.
-What has been particularly interesting to see unfold, is how new conversations about the way security services are delivered are taking place.
-This is important because when someone sets up a contract with us they are buying a service from a team of experts with over 100 years of operational experience.
 Experience gained from security delivered in some of the most ferocious war zones of the 21st century, including Iraq and Afghanistan.
 John Johnson, our VP of Operations, is a decorated war vet who headed up the operations of 650 canine teams for the US military.
 He sat down with Taliban warlords and negotiated his way through delicate cultural exchanges.
 Which means, when we’re helping you put your security plan together it’s going to have the best minds on the job.
-No one client should ever have a carbon copy security plan of another client’s business.
-Security plans are built from risk assessments (we hear threat assessment used in the US but for civilian sites we prefer “risk assessment”).
+No one client should ever have a carbon copy security plan for another client’s business.
+Security plans are built from political risk management (we hear threat assessment used in the US but for civilian sites, we prefer “risk assessment”).

-The Win Win Security Partnership Security can be a “win win” vendor partnership if buyer and vendor come together to create a security plan which is sensible, within budget, and measures expectations.
+Security can be a “win-win” vendor partnership if buyer and vendor come together to create a security plan which is sensible, within budget, and measures expectations.
 When it comes to negotiating your next security contract, use one or more of these ideas to improve the outcome, and keep everyone in the plan safe and secure.
 We are willing to have no-obligation conversations with any client who wants to review their plans, introduce security, or just needs a backup team as a GO TO TEAM.
 Whatever your need, book a Discovery Call and have a chat.
 We look forward to talking to you.